Skip to main content

 (b) If the original prescription was not tamper resistant, the pharmacy may obtain a tamper-resistant replacement as described in paragraphs (C)(4)(a) and (C)(4)(b) of this rule.

-(D) Claims for drugs purchased through the 340B drug discount program as defined in rule 5160-1-17.11 of the Administrative Code shall be submitted with the provider's actual acquisition cost plus cost of dispensing, and shall use the codes described in billing instructions issued by ODM or its designee.
+(D) Claims for drugs purchased through the 340B drug discount program as defined in section 340B(a)(4) of the "Public Health Service Act," 42 U.S.C.
+256b(a)(4) (as in effect as of January 7, 2011) are submitted with the provider's actual acquisition cost plus cost of dispensing, and use the codes described in billing instructions issued by ODM or its designee.

 (E) Voids and reversals